BOB HARTRANFT | Good Thinking

 4. Power expenditure by pullers: A key element of our proposal is that the pullers just walk back and forth on the Giza plateau, rather than needlessly struggling up and down a ramp themselves.
 This means that we can estimate their maximum power expenditure fairly closely by looking simply at the sustained power delivered to friction and to elevating the block as it moves up the side of the pyramid.
 The estimate provided above is a maximum output of 0.18 horsepower for a period of several minutes at a time.
 (A very brief period of higher force and higher output to get the block moving would not be significant, and indeed, would be further eased by the natural elasticity of a long rope as it takes up tension at the start of a pull.)

 To put this in perspective, consider the case of a modern, 180 pound man walking up typical seven inch rise steps at the measured pace of one step a second.
 (Go try this if it isn't obvious that such a pace is easily sustained; the exercise will do you more good than thinking about it!)
 Such an individual is doing (180 pounds) x (7/12 foot/step) x (1 step/second) / (550 foot-pounds/second/horsepower) = 0.19 horsepower.
 In other words, he is working harder than even the maximum required of pyramid block pullers in this model.

 In practice, this means that the actual pulling crews could have been smaller, perhaps much smaller depending on the exact friction coefficients, or that assembly could have been even faster.
 This would certainly have been sorted out early in construction by experience, and thereafter done at an efficient overall pace.

 5. Sequence: They reset the main rope using a trailing rope behind the new block and a small group of men in the face base staging area.
-While pulling blocks on one face, they stockpiled blocks at the base of the 90 degree next face.
-Work thus progressed on each face in circular succession.
+The simplest sequence would have been to pull all the blocks up one face.
+Multiple faces in rotary sequence would also have worked.